TypeStrong/typedoc/README.md

 Therefore you don't have to include additional metadata within your comments, TypeScript specific elements like classes, enumerations or property types and access modifiers will be automatically detected.

-All comments can contains markdown.
+All comments parsed as markdown.
 TypeDoc uses the Marked (https://github.com/chjj/marked) markdown parser and HighlightJS (https://github.com/isagalaev/highlight.js) to highlight code blocks within markdown sections.
 Additionally you can link to other classes, members or functions using double angle brackets.